LorenzoVenturi/LorenzoVenturi/README.md

 # 👋 Hi, I'm Lorenzo!

 I'm an **Artificial Intelligence student**, passionate about technology, learning, and exploring new opportunities.
-Currently, I’m pursuing a **Master’s degree in AI in Bologna**, focusing on agent systems, computer vision and NLP.
+Currently, I’m pursuing a **Master’s degree in AI in Bologna**, focusing on agent systems, computer vision and soon NLP.
+Here i past some of my most interesting projects relating mainly to the AI field.
 ## Languages and Tools :

 <p align="left">